chenzhao-yang/lip-based-anti-spoofing/README.md

-# Preventing-Deep-Fake-Attacks-User-Authentication-by-Dynamic-Lip-Movement-Analysis
+# Preventing DeepFake Attacks on Speaker Authentication by Dynamic Lip Movement Analysis
-source code of 'Preventing Deep Fake Attacks User Authentication by Dynamic Lip Movement Analysis '
+source code of 'Preventing DeepFake Attacks on Speaker Authentication by Dynamic Lip Movement Analysis '